-This qualification is aimed at Process or Chemical Engineering Technologists working in the process related industries.
-This qualification is primarily industry oriented.
+This qualification is primarily industry-oriented and aimed at process or chemical engineering technologists working in process-related industries.

-The process of professional development in engineering has three principal phases: education, training and experience leading to registration and continual development during practice.
+The professional development process in engineering has three principal phases: education, training, and experience, which lead to registration and continual development during practice.

-In this qualification the knowledge component emphasises general principles and application or technology transfer.
-The qualification provides students with a sound knowledge and skills in their professional life while equipping them to undertake more specialised and intensive learning.
+This qualification's knowledge component emphasises general principles and application or technology transfer.
+It provides students with sound knowledge and skills for their professional lives while equipping them to undertake more specialised and intensive learning.

-The purpose of the qualification is to build the necessary knowledge, understanding, abilities and skills required for further learning towards becoming a competent practicing Engineering Technologist.
+The purpose of the qualification is to build the necessary knowledge, understanding, abilities, and skills required for further learning towards becoming a competent practising Engineering Technologist.

-Professional Engineering Technologists are characterized by the ability to apply established and newly developed engineering technology to solve broadly-defined problems, develop components, systems, services and processes.
-They provide leadership in the application of technology in safety, health, engineering and commercially effective operations and have well-developed interpersonal skills.
+Professional Engineering Technologists are characterised by the ability to apply established and newly developed engineering technology to solve broadly-defined problems and develop components, systems, services and processes.
+They provide leadership in applying technology in safety, health, engineering and commercially effective operations and have well-developed interpersonal skills.
 They work independently and responsibly, applying judgment to decisions arising in the application of technology and health and safety considerations to problems and associated risks.
 Professional Engineering Technologists have a specialised understanding of engineering sciences underlying a deep knowledge of specific technologies together with financial, commercial, legal, social and economic, health, safety and environmental matters.